Boostcom/bl-api-v3/source/includes/bl-api/v3/17_members_groups.md

 ## <a name="v3-members-group-payload-model"></a> MembersGroup payload model

-Used for as an input of creations and updates.
+Used as an input of creations and updates.

 > JSON example: